 Montmartre is located in the 18th arrondissement (district) of Paris.
 The entire neighborhood is built on a hill that commands the highest point in town.
 Though it’s one of the most popular places in Paris, you’ll surely find a quiet spot somewhere to enjoy this unique Parisian neighborhood.
-Before heading to Paris, pick up your own copy of The Rough Guide To Paris (only $17 on Amazon), together with these neighborhood guides, it’ll be your best friend in The City of Lights.
+Before heading to Paris, pick up your own copy of The Rough Guide To Paris and, together with this Montmartre itinerary, explore Paris like a pro.

 Why visit Montmartre?

 Cobblestone lanes, romantic views of Paris and a village atmosphere – do you really have a doubt as to why exert your energy making it up the hill.
 So many of those classic Paris photos are what you’ll see when you visit Montmartre and it simply cannot be missed.
 For all these reasons, and more, Monmartre is the most romantic section of Paris

 The highest point in Paris, Montmartre’s history goes way back to the times of the Romans.
 It became a holy ground after Saint-Denis was killed on the hill for preaching Christianity.
 It’s probably how Montmartre got its name – ‘Mont des Martyrs’.

 As Paris developed along the banks of the Seine, Montmartre was just a small hilltop village, outside the city limits.
 It became a commune, making money off its vineyards, orchards, flour windmills and limestone quarries.

 In 1860 Montmartre was annexed to Paris but that didn’t sit too well with the commune’s residents and they revolted in 1871 in what became known as the famous Paris Commune.
 Thousands of village residents were killed in a bloody battle to restore government control.
 This revolutionary act might explain the leftist character of Montmartre and what attracted the folks who would eventually lead to its heydey.